Jitsi Meet Handbook

 How to migrate away from multiplexing and enable bridge websockets

-For a while, we were using nginx multiplexing to serve jitsi-meet content on https(port 443) and use the same port for running a turn server.
+For a while, we were using nginx multiplexing to serve Jitsi Meet's content on https(port 443) and use the same port for running a turn server.
 This proved to be problematic(you cannot use websockets with this setup) and we moved away from it.
 Here is how to remove multiplexing and enable websockets in favor of WebRTC Data Channels.

 1. Dropping multiplexing in nginx